stevengonsalvez/promptregistry-mcp/README.md

 // Example client configuration JSON
 {
   "mcpServers": {
-    "myPromptSquire": { // A name you choose for this server in your client "command": "npx",
+    "myPromptRegistry": { // A name you choose for this server in your client "command": "npx",
       "args": [
         "promptregistry-mcp" // Assumes 'promptregistry-mcp' is an executable CLI provided by the npm package